 Register Merkur widget as custom element

-Merkur widget can be registered as custom element.
-It is helpful for use case where SSR is not important for Merkur widget.
-We predict that you serve your widget as single JavaScript file with defined assets.
+Merkur widgets can be registered as custom elements.
+This is useful for cases where SSR is not required.
+We assume that your widget is served as a single JavaScript file with defined assets.

 Installation